Acid Steel

 End

-Quench Test More commonly referred to as Jominy Test it is
+Quench Test More commonly referred to as Jominy Test

 used to determine the hardening ability of steel.